wolny/pytorch-3dunet/README.md

                         (multi-class classification), dice -
                         GeneralizedDiceLoss (multi-class classification)
   --loss-weight LOSS_WEIGHT [LOSS_WEIGHT ...]
                         A manual rescaling weight given to each class.
-Can be used with CrossEntropy or BCELoss.
                         E.g. --loss-weight 0.3 0.3 0.4
   --ignore-index IGNORE_INDEX
                         Specifies a target value that is ignored and does not contribute to the input gradient